snahammond/bwfsurveybeta/README.md

 1. Open android studio
 2. On the Menu bar click on `File`
 3. On the dropdown list click on `New` then select `Import Project`
+4. On the `Select Eclipse or Gradle Project to Import` dialog box, please navigate to the cloned project
+5. All set and good to go